n8willis/opentype-shaping-documents/opentype-shaping-malayalam.md

 Malayalam includes one consonant that can take on a below-base form:

-  - "Halant,La" (after the base consonant or syllable base) take on a below-base form.
+  - "Halant,La" (after the base consonant or syllable base) takes on a below-base form.

 ![Below-base La formation](/images/malayalam/malayalam-blwf-la.png)